Food for Fertiity - Your Healthy pregnancy Diet

 What are Bad Carbs?

-These ‘foods’ also known as simple carbohydrates, are all produced via some process or other, have no fibre and usually contain sugar and/or white flour.
+These refined ‘foods’ also known as simple carbohydrates, are all produced via some process or other, have no fibre and usually contain sugar and/or white flour.

 Some examples include sugar, glucose, high fructose corn syrup, sucrose, fruit juice concentrates and white flour.